-The Denmark Electric Vehicle (EV) Charging industry includes several market players such as Zaptec, Schneider Electric, Siemens, ABB, EV BOX, Wallbox, ENPHASE, Tesla, Defa, ChargePoint, and others.
+The major players operating in the Denmark EV charging industry include Zaptec, Schneider Electric, Siemens, ABB, EVBox, Wallbox, ENPHASE, Tesla, Defa, CTEK, ChargePoint and others.

 AC Chargers